-World of Tanks has been around for over a decade, but the free-to-play military MMO is still a favourite among fans.
+World of Tanks has been around for over a decade, but in that time the free-to-play military MMO has cemented itself as one of the best tank games of all-time and it remains popular and relevant.
 Not only does the game have over 160 million players roaming its battlefields, but it also receives regular updates that keep it feeling as fresh as it did ten years ago.

 While World of Tanks has an extremely enthusiastic fanbase, you don’t have to be a military strategist to join the fun.
 Behind all the tiers and the endless numbers of carefully differentiated vehicles, the premise at the core of World of Tanks remains simple and accessible: work as a team and crush your enemy.
 And yet, though Wargaming’s hit MMO is easy enough to get into, there’s no doubt of its great depth and breadth after all these years.